//Illustration by Madison Lauterbach | email@example.com

 “I didn’t ever go to therapy after, I thought I was fine,” Sammis said of her assault.
 “It wasn’t until I went to see one of my colleagues, another pelvic [physical therapist], and did mental health counseling to process the sexual trauma, that it went away.
 It was really interesting because my body just held onto that trauma and it didn’t show itself until years later.”

-The pelvis is the female body’s center of gravity; the pelvic floor is a line of muscles that stretch between the pubic bone and the tailbone.
+The pelvis is the center of gravity for people with vaginas; the pelvic floor is a line of muscles that stretch between the pubic bone and the tailbone.
 Like an intimate partner, it offers stability and support.
 Referred to as the emotional organ, the pelvic floor is an energetic container that when ignored, can result in infections, inflammation and other serious injuries due to restricted tissue.
-Rape and domestic violence cases have a strong correlation to pelvic floor dysfunction in females, yet often go untreated due to lack of education and stigmatization surrounding the body part.
-In a research sample presented by the Journal of Sexual Medicine, 23% of female patients in the pelvic floor center reported a history of sexual abuse.
+Rape and domestic violence cases have a strong correlation to pelvic floor dysfunction in those with vaginas, yet often go untreated due to lack of education and stigmatization surrounding the body part.
+In a research sample presented by the Journal of Sexual Medicine, 23% of patients with vaginas in the pelvic floor center reported a history of sexual abuse.